cesarsotovalero/cesarsotovalero.github.io/_posts/2023/2023-07-10-my-phd-as-a-comic.md

 Software art is a powerful medium for communicating complex scientific concepts.
 I'm glad that I had the opportunity to collaborate with software artists dedicated full time to this endeavour.
-I believe that the field of Computer Science could benefit from digital creation showcasing the complexity behind the most simple computing operations.
+I believe that the field of Computer Science could benefit from digital creations showcasing the complexity behind the most simple computing operations.

 <aside class="quote">
     <em>“Science communication isn't just key, it's essential.
 It unlocks funding, boosts outreach, and serves as both an introduction and justification of research to society.”</em>
 </aside>

-At the end, the research contributions and companion tools that I developed during my PhD journey became more than [code](../software.html), experiments, and [papers](../publications.html).
+At the end of my PhD journey, the research contributions and companion tools that I developed became more than [code](../software.html), experiments, and [papers](../publications.html).
-They took on a life of their own thanks to the great work of the software artists who used their talents for turning all into a comic.
+They took on a life of their own thanks to the great work of the software artists who used their talents to turn it all into a comic.
-In the story, I play as a character in a grand tale using DepClean, DepTrim, and JDBL to enter a never-ending battle against code bloat in Java applications.
+In the story, I'm a character in a grand tale using DepClean, DepTrim, and JDBL to enter a never-ending battle against code bloat in Java applications.

 I plan to continue the exploration of the many ways of using software art for creation,and as a form of expression.
 The next step is to learn about the right tools for the job.